 Sexual Assault Prevention

-Our vision is of a community that lives by the values upon which fraternities and sororities were founded, and we are working towards a fraternity and sorority community free from power-based violence.
+Our vision is of a community that uses its values to guide choices and decisions, and we are working towards a fraternity and sorority community free from power-based violence.
 In recognition of the prevalence of sexual assault in fraternity and sorority communities, we collaborate with members and campus partners to provide education, resources, and pathways to engage in organizational and community change necessary in reducing sexual assault.

 The assertion of power, control and/or intimidation with the intent to harm another.